biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Analysis of Closed Reference processing
 ---------------------------------------

-To create an analysis, select `Create new analysis` from the top menu.
+To create an analysis, select "Create new analysis" from the top menu.

 This will take you to a list of studies with samples available to you for analysis, divided between your studies and publically available ('Other')